 “This evidence will clearly lead to a series of follow-up studies, but all the better, especially since it is logical that the same strategy may successfully influence development of soy, milk, egg, and other food allergies which can be most devastating in infants,” Lila said.

 Cassie Bjork, a registered, licensed dietitian from HealthySimpleLife.com recommends introducing peanuts around 6 months of age.
 It should be done after the child has tolerated a few nonallergenic foods such as sweet potatoes, carrots, pears, and apples.

 She recommends giving children foods that commonly cause allergens one at a time.
 That way, parents can pinpoint any food that causes sensitivity.
 If there are peanut allergies in the family, she encourages parents to have their children tested before giving them peanut products.

 “The reasoning why it can be beneficial to introduce common allergens like peanuts earlier rather than later is because if it’s done later on, the child’s system might treat them as foreign substances and attack them, resulting in an allergic reaction that may not have taken place if introduced sooner,” Bjork said.

 In related news, data from the EpiPen4Schools survey assessed anaphylaxis and the use of epinephrine auto-injectors.
 They looked at these in U.S. schools during an academic year.

 The data show that 757 students experienced an anaphylactic event.

 Anaphylaxis causes about 1,500 deaths each year in the United States.
-The Centers for Disease Control and Prevention reported that 25 percent of anaphylaxis events in schools happened to children who were not previously diagnosed with a food allergy.
+The Centers for Disease Control and Prevention reported that of anaphylaxis events in schools happened to children who were not previously diagnosed with a food allergy.